Personal Property Tax Questions

 A temporary absence from the County of Isle of Wight does not make you eligible for a prorated refund.
 To receive a refund you must submit proof, such as relocation papers, leases, utility bills, or tax records from another locality, that the vehicle is no longer located in Isle of Wight.

-If my vehicle is damaged during the tax year, will the tax be prorated?
+If my vehicle has high mileage or is damaged during the tax year, can I receive an adjustment?

 When must I file a tax return on the personal property that I own?